vinicius-schulz/backendchallenge/README.md

 ## Initial considerations
-I builded the proposed challenge in two differents ways.
+I builded the proposed challenge in three differents ways.
 The first one, i build using the Jsop library to manipulate the github's html page to found out the file's links (most efficient way).
 The second way, i builded the solution using the Jgit library, which i cloned the repository to a local directory, and then i read the file's properties (less efficient).
+At last, i builded using regular expression, to match file path name with my regex.
 Both solutions solve the problem, the difference are in resource usage; i consider the second one worst than in this point, because i have a effort to clone the entire repository before begin read the file's properties.

 ## Author